roselynedu/roselynedu.github.io/README.md

 7. Save file
 8. To test locally, open the html file from your local computer (it should open in chrome)
-9. If all looks good, open Github Desktop and name your commit
+9. If all looks good, open Github Desktop and fill in the Summary box with what you did
-10. Commit to main & Push
+10. Commit to main & Push origin